 As a child, Zale could never separate himself from the unreasonable guilt that he heaped on himself for his father’s death.
-As a coping mechanism, he presented a silent and impenetrable air to the world.
-Uncommunicative and desperately shy he emoted nothing and built his barriers high to ensure that his anguish remained unreachable to all but himself.
+He presented a silent and impenetrable air to the world as a coping mechanism.
+Uncommunicative and desperately shy, he emoted nothing and built his barriers high to ensure that his anguish remained unreachable to all but himself.

 This is the world that Zale was born into in 1913.
-A town riven by institutional corruption, limited opportunity and an unbroken destiny from schoolyard to the dirty and dangerous grind of the Gary Steel Works.
-A prototype for the bleak and noisy Pennsylvania heartland portrayed in 70s Hollywood Blockbuster “The Deer Hunter” or the angry, yet resigned hopelessness of Bruce Springsteen’s old album track “The Factory.”
+A town is driven by institutional corruption, limited opportunity and an unbroken destiny from the schoolyard to the dirty and dangerous grind of the Gary Steel Works.
+A prototype for the bleak and noisy Pennsylvania heartland portrayed in the 70s Hollywood Blockbuster “The Deer Hunter” or the angry, yet resigned hopelessness of Bruce Springsteen’s old album track “The Factory.”
 A song that ends with the following cry of desperation:

 “End of the day factory whistle cries,